TwitchPlaysPokemon/tpp-streamdocs/description/active/runs/02 Commands.md

 For questions about any **!** command, use **!help [command]** to be whispered by the bot for more info.
 For a full list of commands, type **!commands**.
 Alternatively, go [here](https://twitchplayspokemon.tv/commands) for an in-depth explanation of all commands available on stream.

-Currently playing **Pokémon Red**.
+Currently playing **Pokémon Crystal**.

 ## Available Commands
-Valid commands for Pokémon Red and Pokémon Crystal are:
+Valid commands for Pokémon Crystal are:
 - **Button commands**: **A, B, Start, Select**
 - **Directional commands**: **Up, Down, Left, Right**